CR-Formula/Telem/README.md

     - GCC-Arm-none-eabi: embedded Arm-specific build tools and compiler.
     - GDB-Multiarch: adds support for microcontroller debugging
     - STLink-Tools: ST-specific tools for developing and uploading embedded code
 7. Finally, we will need to install a handful of VSCode extensions, these give us some tools to upload code to the boards as well as see registers and variables while debugging.
-These extensions are included in [extensions.json](https://github.com/Cyclone-Racing/CR28_Telem/blob/main/.vscode/extensions.json) file in the `.vscode` directory on the `main` branch.
+These extensions will be recommended to install once you clone the repository and open the root directory in VSCode.

 Once you've completed these steps, you can start developing firmware.
 The best place to start will be the Microcontroller Reference Manual.
 Read through the section about the peripheral you are trying to work with.